mwarning/KadNode/README.md

 ## IDENTIFIERS

 Identifiers are what you use to lookup IP addresses (e.g. "foo.p2p").
-They will reduced to 20 Byte representations based on the SHA-1 message digest algorithm.
+They will be reduced to a 20 Byte representation based on the SHA-1 message digest algorithm.
 The digest is what will be then used in the actual lookup process.
 KadNode allows four types of identifiers: